Charles1A/Charles1A.github.io/index.md

 # Charles Ashton | Data/Research Professional
-### Helping you leverage your data for maximum value.
+### Helping you extract maximum value from your data.

 ---